 Real-Time Tracking: With the benefit of active GPS, dispatchers are more efficiently protecting the community by tracking the location of public safety units in real time.
 When a call regarding a burglary, kidnapping, or medical emergency requires immediate assistance, dispatchers can now more quickly determine and send out the officers who are nearest the scene of the emergency.

 Active GPS also provides an added layer of protection for the officers themselves.
 If an officer is in a life-threatening accident on the road, his or her cruiser can be found from headquarters at a moment’s notice, and additional officers can be sent out immediately in response.

 “The value of being able to see our officers and vehicles in real time is a huge benefit to our organization,” said Capt.
 Danny Barron of Troy Police.

-Streamlined Deployments & Updates: With ECM PRIME, the routers for Troy Police vehicles can all be configured, simultaneously and instantly, without bringing every car into headquarters.
+Streamlined Deployments & Updates: With NCM PRIME, the routers for Troy Police vehicles can all be configured, simultaneously and instantly, without bringing every car into headquarters.
 Once deployed, small adjustments can be made to individual devices remotely as needed.

 “It’s a tremendous tool for managing a number of units and configuring dozens of devices in bulk instead of one by one,” said Capt.
 Barron.

 Durability: With Troy Police and Fire constantly on the move at high speeds in a wide range of terrains, the ruggedized COR Series router's metal housing, shock and vibration protection, and built-in modem are essential.

 “When you put a router in every car, if it can be torn up, the officers can find a way,” said Chief Barr.
 “I don’t think we’re going to be able to tear up these Cradlepoints.
 The way they’re mounted in our car, and with that metal exterior, our officers have been able to rely on these routers all day, every day.”